meetVaidya/bhvr-plus-plus/README.md

 ### Server

-bhvr uses Hono as a backend API for its simplicity and massive ecosystem of plugins.
+bhvr++ uses Hono as a backend API for its simplicity and massive ecosystem of plugins.
 If you have ever used Express then it might feel familiar.
 Declaring routes and returning data is easy.

 ```
 server